Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Performance and Stability Analysis

 \section{Performance and Stability Analysis}

 In Section~\ref{sec:proe}, we show that the projection induced by inequality constraints improves attack-resilient estimation accuracy and detection performance by decreasing estimation errors and the false negative rate in attack detection.
 Notice that the estimate $ \hat{\vd}_{k-1}$ and the ground truth $\vd_{k-1}$ satisfy the active constraint $\bar{\mathcal{A}}_{k-1}\hat{\vd}_{k-1}- \bar{\vb}_{k-1}=0$ in~\eqref{eq: attack const} and the inequality constraint $\mathcal{A}_{k-1}\vd_{k-1} \leq \vb_{k-1}$ in~\eqref{eq: const}, respectively.
-However, we may have $\bar{\mathcal{A}}_{k-1}\vd_{k-1}- \bar{\vb}_{k-1} \neq 0$, since it is uncertain that the ground truth satisfies the active constraints or not.
+However, it is uncertain whether the ground truth satisfies the active constraints or not.
 In this case, from~\eqref{eq:dtile} we have